-Babaji, a realized master, is said to be alive since two thousand years.
+Babaji, a realized master, is said to have been alive since two thousand years.
 His abode is in the Himalayan region of Tehri Garhwal.
 Even to this day he appears to a fortunate few.
-He is beyond time and distance.
-He can appear anywhere in the form of light body.
+He is beyond time and space.
+He can appear anywhere in the form of a light body.

-As the yoga taught by Bhagawan to Lord Surya began to decline with time, the great soul Babaji revived it in the modern times.
+As the yoga taught by Lord Krishna to the Sun god began to decline with time, the great soul Babaji revived it in the modern times.
 This practice is known as ‘Kriya Yoga’, which is to be learnt from a Guru.
 Twelve years of virtuous practice of Kriya Yoga makes the body fit to have the vision of God.

 The important part of Kriya Yoga is Kriya Kundalini Pranayama.
-Through this practice, the nerves and Chakras in the spine are activated and sadhaka hears Omkara and sees light in the eyebrow center.
+Through this practice, the nerves and chakras in the spine are activated and sadhaka hears the sound of Om and sees light in the eyebrow center.
 All vital energy centers in his body are activated.